-The less people, the better, and this is certainly the case at Kata Beach, found in the southern part of the island.
-Many of beaches found around Phuket have lovely cliffs and shrubbery acting as a backdrop on one side and beachside restaurants and tacky souvenir shops on the other.
-Kata Beach on the other hand lacks the tourist-driven vibe and instead gives off a laidback one, with no high-rise buildings in sight.
-It has its fair share of beach chairs visitors can rent to lounge on, but in comparison to Phuket’s other beaches, Kata Beach is one of the most secluded.
-Those who do work up an appetite soaking up the sun will be happy to find there are restaurants and bars to indulge in, just not right off the beach.
+The fewer people, the better; and this is certainly the case at Kata Beach in the southern part of the island.
+Many of the beaches around Phuket have lovely cliffs and shrubbery acting as a backdrop on one side and beachside restaurants and questionable souvenir shops on the other.
+Kata Beach, on the other hand, lacks the tourist-driven vibe and instead gives off a laid-back one, with no high-rise buildings in sight.
+It has its fair share of beach chairs you can rent – but in comparison to the other Phuket beaches, Kata is one of the most secluded.

-Nestled between Kata Beach and the unruly Patong Beach, Karon Beach provides visitors with a happy medium between the two.
-In addition to its beautiful stretches of sand and seemingly never-ending sea, it is also equipped with a vibrant market once a week.
-It is one of the longest beaches on the island, with plenty of spots to both snorkel and dive for those travelers who are feeling a bit more ambitious.
-The beach is also great for lounging, with nearby dining and shopping options for those who want to do more than just lay out.
+Nestled between Kata and Patong beaches, Karon provides a happy medium between the two.
+In addition to its beautiful stretches of sand and seemingly never-ending sea, it’s also equipped with a vibrant market once a week.
+It’s one of the longest beaches on the island with plenty of spots to both snorkel and dive.
+The beach is also great for lounging, with nearby dining and shopping options.

 Flat as a pancake and unquestionably clean is Paradise Beach.
-This stretch of sand is certainly living up to its prestigious name, decorated with sloping palm trees for shade and granite rocks on the coastline.
-The area is home to some high-end restaurants, so expect to dish out a few hundred baht for a meal near Paradise Beach.
-The beach, which is only about 150-meters in length, somehow tends to remain its pristine self regardless of the season, so this is a great beach to visit for those in the country during the monsoon or low season, as well.
+This stretch of sand certainly lives up to the name, with sloping palm trees for shade and granite rocks on the coastline.
+The area is home to high-end restaurants, so expect to dish out a few hundred baht for a meal.
+The beach – which is only about 150m (492ft) long – somehow remains pristine regardless of the season.